florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/tank/gaseous_hydrogen_tank/models.rst

 Tank length calculation
 =======================
-With the assumption given that the shape of the tank is cylindrical with hemispherical cap at both coth end, the length of the tank can be expressed as:
+With the assumption that the shape of the tank is cylindrical with hemispherical cap at both end, the length of the tank can be expressed as:

 .. math::